Afang Soup

 Akpu (Fufu / Cassava Dough)

 Soft, smooth, and slightly stretchy, akpu is perfect for scooping thick Afang soup.
-It balances the richness and makes every bite satisfying.
+Furthermore, it balances the richness and makes every bite satisfying.
 You can get this in some African stores abroad.

 Garri (Eba)